To enjoy the full Mail & Guardian online experience: please upgrade your browser

 South Africans wishing to continue receiving terrestrial television broadcasts after analogue broadcasts are switched off—which should happen by mid-2015 to meet a deadline imposed by the International Telecommunication Union—will have to purchase a set-top box.

-The road to digital TV has been long and torturous, not least because of government’s decision to consider an alternative standard based on technology from Brazil and Japan after the country had already agreed to use the first-generation of the European standard, known as DVB-T. Government eventually decided to settle on a more modern version of the European system, known as DVB-T2.
+The road to digital TV has been long and torturous, not least because of government’s decision to consider an alternative standard based on technology from Brazil and Japan after the country had already agreed to use the first-generation of the European standard, known as DVB-T.

 The SABS minimum specification does not preclude manufacturers from building additional features into the set-top boxes but merely sets base standards to which they must comply.